zevwings/ZVAlertController/README.md

 The framework is under the Carthage/Build, and you should drag it into  `Target` -> `Genral` -> `Embedded Binaries`

 ## Usage
-You can use `import ZVAlertController` when you needed to use `ZVAlertController`.
+You can use `import ZVAlertController` or `import AlertController` when you needed to use `ZVAlertController`.

 ### Showing a Alert